MeanderingNinja/LitterLog-DataPipeline/README.md

 Go to the address `http://192.168.1.157:3000`

 # Running the Docker Container (Written on 20221108, not tested after writing)
-Bel(ow is the diagram that explains the docker compose set up.
+Below is the diagram that explains the docker compose set up.
 ![catdat_docker_diagram](https://github.com/emma-jinger/cat_data/blob/main/Diagrams/catdata_docker_diagram.png)

 ## Cloning the Repo